letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 As shown above, the git workflow starts by creating a new branch to do the development work in.
 This will record all changes to the sourcecode you make, and can be put in as a pull request (explained below) for ESPEasy.

-A new branch is created by clicking on the 'mega' branch name (lower left in the status bar of VSCode) and selecting the option 'Create new branch...' from the list presented at the mille-top of the VSCode window.
+A new branch is created by clicking on the 'mega' branch name (lower left in the status bar of VSCode) and selecting the option 'Create new branch...' from the list presented at the middle-top of the VSCode window.
 Then a new braanch name should be typed.
 Branch naming does use some conventions.
 New features are often named like 'feature/purpose-of-the-feature', and bugfixes are usually named like 'bugfix/what-is-to-be-fixed'.
 For the addition of this documentation, I've created a branch named 'feature/how-to-guide-for-new-developers':

 .. image:: VSCode_create_branch.png
     :alt: VSCode create branch